Reemaalsharif/Saudi-Data-Internship-Readiness-Map/docs/technical_summary.md

 The project analyzes Saudi data-related job postings to identify the skills, tools, roles, and requirements needed for students preparing for data internships and early-career opportunities.

-The final outcome is a structured roadmap that connects market requirements with learning priorities.
+The final outcome is a structured roadmap that connects real market requirements with learning priorities.

 ---

 # 2. Data Collection

-The dataset contains 45 Saudi data-related internship and job postings collected from different data career categories.
+The final dataset contains **45 Saudi data-related internship and job postings** collected from different data career categories.

 The collected information includes: